brooklynrail/brooklynrail-platform/content/events/2022/08/linda-nochlin-making-it-modern.md

 title: "Linda Nochlin: Making It Modern"
 deck: Featuring Aruna D'Souza and Jason Rosenfeld
 summary: Art writer Aruna D'Souza joins Rail-Editor-At-Large Jason Rosenfeld for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Chelsea Harlan.
 people:
   - person: aruna-dsouza
   - person: jason-rosenfeld